rwieruch/blog_robinwieruch_content/blog/react-usecallback-hook/index.md

 export default App;
 ```

-Using what we learned about [React memo](/react-memo) (if you don't know React memo, read the guide first and then come back), which has similar components to our example, we want to prevent the re-rendering for every component when a user uses the input field.
+Using what we learned about [React memo](/react-memo) (if you don't know React memo, read the guide first and then come back), which has similar components to our example, we want to prevent every component from re-rendering when a user types into the input field.

 ```javascript{2,8,19}
 const App = () => {